omeeom/M2-EmbSys/Case Study/README.md

 * Industrial Applications: Digital thermometers are also used in power plants, nuclear power plants, blast furnaces, shipbuilding industries, etc. They can measure temperature from -220⁰C to +850⁰C.

+* HVAC thermometers — rated for HVAC applications such as duct or flume monitoring.

+* Sanitary applications — Sanitary thermometers are rated for sanitary use such as food or pharmaceutical applications.

+* Home use — includes digital thermometers used for home health care, cooking, and monitoring temperature on home appliances such as the refrigerator or swimming pool.

+* Laboratory — includes monitoring experiments and chemical reactions as well as maintaining an optimal laboratory environment.

+* Food Service — uses thermometers in identifying completeness of cooking, and sanitation of ingredients.

+* Meteorological thermometers — give air, atmosphere and water temperature readings.